rkhleics/nhs-ei.website/README.md

 Notes:

-* In production the site runs in a docker container but in developent it can be more conveininet to run the site in your local environment.
+* In production the site runs in a docker container but in development it can be more convenient to run the site in your local environment.

 * Our ultimate aim is to have a development environment thats closer to the production environment and we should work on that ASAP

-* You local enviromnent requirements should meet the following:
+* You local environment requirements should meet the following:
-Python >= 3.6, but we test and run it on Python >= 3.8
+Python >= 3.6, but we test and run it on Python 3.8 (the app is currently not compatible with v3.9)

 * Your development evironment will be simpler to manage if you install it in a virtual environment or as a docker container.
 There are instructions below for setting up either a [docker container](#docker-container) or [virtual environment](#virtual-environment).